-Can trigger anxiety – caffeine can stimulate the ‘flight or flight’ stress response raising cortisol and make anxiety worse in those that suffer with a feeling of nervousness, restlessness, fast heart rate.
-This also is likely to have an effect on digestion so you might experience both as a consequence.
+Can trigger anxiety – caffeine can stimulate the ‘flight or flight’ stress response raising cortisol and making anxiety worse in those that suffer from a feeling of nervousness, restlessness, fast heart rate.
+This also is likely to have an affect on digestion so you might experience both as a consequence.

-My general rule of thumb is that if you suffer with bad digestive issues or anxiety stay away from coffee.
-If you don’t and enjoy the taste of coffee opt for a good quality organic brand to maximise the antioxidant content.
-One of my favourites is Cafe Direct.
+My general rule of thumb is that if you suffer from bad digestive issues or anxiety stay away from coffee.
+However if you don’t and enjoy the taste of coffee opt for a good quality organic brand to maximise the antioxidant content.
+One of my favourites is Exhale coffee.